is now available! Read about the new features and fixes from November.

 Refactor extract to variable

-To use the debugger, you will need to create debugging configurations in a launch.json file.
-The configuration lets you pass arguments to your program, run pre-launch tasks, set environment variables, and much more.
+To use the debugger through launch tasks, you will need to create debugging configurations in a launch.json file.
+The configuration lets you configure the program to be executed.

 To create a launch.json for a Ruby program: